Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-replace-all-whitespaces.md

 So how does this regular expression work?

-`\s` means any whitespace character and `g` means it's a global modifier and must match any search occurrences!
+`\s` means any whitespace character, and `g` means it's a global modifier and must match any search occurrences!

 You can have a play with this on Codepen.